MetaCenterCloudPuppet/cesnet-hbase/README.md

 Let's start with brief examples.

-**Example 1**: The simplest setup is one-node HBase cluster without security, with everything on single machine:
+**Example**: The simplest setup is one-node HBase cluster without security, with everything on single machine:

     class{'hbase':
       hdfs_hostname => $::fqdn,